pwielgosik/my-portfolio/README.md

 1.  **Download my-portfolio repository on your local machine.**

-    Choose one of the methods delivered in "Code" section <a href="https://github.com/S50B32/my-portfolio">here</a> to download repository files on your local machine.
+    Choose one of the methods delivered in "Code" section <a href="https://github.com/S50B32/my-portfolio">here</a> to save repository files on your local machine.

 2.  **Install project dependencies and start developing it with Gatsby.**